105 – Ryerson University

-All such applications are assessed in competition with other new applications and will be judged on academic and, where applicable, non‑academic criteria, as well as availability of space.
+We assess all such applications in competition with other new applications and will judge them on academic and, where applicable, non‑academic criteria, as well as availability of space.

-To be eligible to apply for residence space, you must receive and maintain an active offer of admission to a full‑time undergraduate degree program at Ryerson.
-Residence applications are available to approved students in early January.
+To be eligible to apply for a space in residence, you must receive and maintain an active offer of admission to a

 The deadline to submit residence applications is in early June.